P&O Cruises Australia: 2003–2025: Carnival Corporation & plc

 In April 2003, P&O Princess Cruises merged with Carnival Corporation to form Carnival Corporation & plc, the world's largest cruise company, with a portfolio of eleven cruise lines at the time, including P&O Cruises Australia.

 In October 2009, P&O offered assistance to the Red Cross in relief efforts for earthquake and tsunami victims in the South Pacific by donating 740 pillows with the promise of mattresses, more pillows and hundreds of light bulbs to be given a later date.

 In January 2020, Carnival Foundation, the Micky and Madeleine Arison Family Foundation, and five Carnival Corporation & plc cruise line brands – P&O Cruises Australia, Carnival Cruise Line, Cunard, Holland America Line, and Princess Cruises – collectively pledged over US$1.25 million to support disaster recovery efforts from the bushfires that caused widespread devastation throughout Australia.
 Later, during the COVID-19 pandemic, P&O became embroiled in a controversy with the New South Wales Police Force after the NSW Police Force ordered Pacific Explorer to leave Australian waters on 2 April 2020, a move that P&O president Sture Myrmell claimed was an unprecedented action taken against the cruise line after noting that the ship never harbored any coronavirus cases and that P&O had regularly contributed greatly to the Australian economy.
 The edict had ordered a total of six cruise ships off the coast of New South Wales to leave Australian waters and was additionally enforced by the Australian Defence Force to supervise logistics and compliance.
 The order came after NSW Police Commissioner Mick Fuller accused the remaining vessels of delaying their departure and feared any new outbreaks on the vessels would overwhelm NSW's health system.

 In September 2021, Carnival Australia announced Marguerite Fitzgerald would take over Stuart Myrmell as president of Carnival Australia and P&O Australia.

 During 2023 P&O Cruises celebrated 90 years of local Australian cruising.
 The brand worked with Australian Maritime Historians Robert Henderson, Rachelle Cross and Chris Frame to develop a historical display that was showcased on board all three ships of the fleet, in Brisbane, Sydney and Fremantle.

 In June 2024, it was announced P&O Cruises Australia would be closed and absorbed into Carnival Cruise Line from March 2025 and onward in order to further boost Carnival's capacity.
 Pacific Adventure and Pacific Encounter were rebranded as Carnival ships, while Pacific Explorer departed the company's fleet in February 2025.
-P&O's Australian operations, which have been running for over for 90 years finally ceased in March 2025.
+P&O's Australian operations, which had been running for over for 90 years finally ceased in March 2025.